 Websites featuring the authorAuthor's websiteFloris Books: ChaosBloomsburyFraser Ross

 Current events and projects

 I’m happy to do readings, author talks about my books, and talks about the writing process generally.
-I also offer a range of interactive presentations based on my science books.
-Crazy Creatures is suitable for P5-7, Mad Scientists and Germ Wars for P6-S1, and Life Story (on DNA) for P7- S2.
+I also offer a range of interactive presentations based on my science books, which are generally suitable for P5 to S2.